A SwiftUI WidgetKit Deep Link Tutorial

 Adding Deep Link Support to the App

-When an app is launched via a deep link, it is passed a URL object which may be accessed via the top level view in the main content view.
-This URL can then be used to present different content to the user than would normally be displayed.
+When an app is launched via a deep link, it is passed a URL object, which may be accessed via the top-level view in the main content view.
+This URL can then be used to present different content to the user than would usually be displayed.

-The first step in adding deep link support to the WidgetDemo app is to modify the ContentView.swift file to add some state properties.
-These variables will be used to control which weather detail view instance is displayed when the app is opened by a URL:
+The first step in adding deep link support to the WidgetDemo app is to modify the ContentView.swift file to a navigation path to the NavigationStack, as outlined below.
+This will allow us to navigate to the detail view when a selection is made within the widget:

 import SwiftUI